Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

   value: tap
 ```

-Otherwise you will check against the payloads keys and values
+Otherwise you will check against the payloads keys and values.

 ### Blueprint Examples